Cooked Green Cabbage (1 Cup), Roti (1 Small (6 Inches)) and Dal Yellow (Hommade) (1 Serving)

 Portion Control

-Add a serving of non-starchy vegetables like spinach, broccoli, or bell peppers to your meal for additional fiber and nutrients.
+Add non-starchy vegetables like spinach, broccoli, or bell peppers to your meal.
+These are filling and help reduce the overall effect on blood sugar.

-Drink water before and during the meal to help slow down digestion.
+Drink plenty of water before and during your meal to aid digestion and nutrient absorption.

 Mindful Eating